 It depends enormously on complexity.
 A simple 15-second product animation can be done in 3–5 days.
 A 30-second character animation with lip sync and complex environments can take 3–6 weeks.
 Render time alone for a photorealistic scene can be 2–8 hours per frame.

 This is why clear scope and realistic timelines matter so much on 3D projects.
 I always build in buffer time for technical problems — because they will happen.
+A good rule of thumb: whatever render time you estimate, double it.
+Unexpected iterations, re-renders for small lighting adjustments, and hardware issues are the norm, not the exception.

 What I'm Still Learning